jillesvangurp/sinatra-docdsl/README.md

 # Usage

     > your app.rb
-	class AnotherDocumentedApp < Sinatra::Base
+    class DocumentedApp < Sinatra::Base
       register Sinatra::DocDsl

       page do
         title "DocDSL demo"
         header "DocDSL API"
         introduction "is awesome"
         footer "QED"
       end

       documentation "get a list of things"
       get "/things" do
         "{}"
       end

       documentation "post a blob" do
         payload "some json content"
         response "some other json content"
       end

       post "/things" do
         "{}"
+      end

+      documentation "you can document" do
+        param :param1, "url parameters"
+        query_param :queryParam1, "query string parameters"
+        header 'Content-Type', "header"
+        header 'Etag', "another header"
+        payload "the payload"
+        response "and of course a the response" end
+      post "/everything/:param1" do
+        "..."
       end
     end

 # License